muyangren907/flask_tg/README.rst

 Next steps
 ----------

-Do you like how daxiedewuyu looks?
+Do you like how django looks?
 Check out `Read The Docs`_ for a more in-depth explanation, with examples, troubleshooting issues, and more useful information.